Change Leadership: How to Lead Change Effectively (2025)

 3. The Bacharach Approach

 The Bacharach Approach is another leadership approach that organizations can consider.
 This method views leaders as agents of change.
-It empowers them with effective corporate and mental tools for driving the change naturally, rather than through forceful, dictatorial leadership.
+It empowers them with effective corporate and mental tools to drive change naturally rather than through forceful, dictatorial leadership.

 How Can a Change Leader Make a Difference

-Most organizations have a dedicated change management team to combat employee resistance, yet the failure rate of change projects still exceeds 70%
+Most organizations have a dedicated change management team to combat employee resistance, yet the failure rate of change projects still needs to be higher.

 What do change leaders do differently to set organizations up for success?